lmammino/streams-workshop/01-buffer-vs-stream/README.md

 c.length // 4 (yes, an emoji is a multi-byte character!)
 ```

-Other useful operations on buffers are `.slice` and `Buffer.concat`. `.slice` allows you to get an arbitrary sub section of a buffer:
+Other useful operations on buffers are `.slice` and `Buffer.concat`. `.slice` allows you to get an arbitrary sub-section of a buffer:

 ```javascript
 const a = Buffer.from('Hello dear friends')